 Mechanism of signal transduction in the RIG-I–MAVS pathway

 Our recent work has focused on the mechanism of signal transduction in the RIG-I pathway.
 Through the development of a cell-free system that recapitulates the RIG-I pathway from detection of viral RNA to activation of IRF3, we found that ubiquitination also plays a key role in RIG-I activation.
 Specifically, after binding to RNA, RIG-I undergoes a conformational change that exposes its N-terminal CARD domains, which then binds to unanchored K63 polyubiquitin chains.
 This binding promotes the formation of RIG-I tetramer, which interacts with MAVS and promotes MAVS aggregation.
 Strikingly, MAVS aggregates catalyze the polymerization of other MAVS on the mitochondria through a prion-like mechanism.
-These prion-like fibers of MAVS are highly potent in activating the cytosolic kinases including IKK and TBK1, leading to the activation of NF-κB and IRF3, respectively.
+These prion-like fibers of MAVS recruits multiple ubiquitin E3 ligases, including TRAF2 TRAF5 and TRAF6, to potently activate the cytosolic kinases IKK and TBK1, leading to the activation of NF-κB and IRF3, respectively.